 Happy to be moving onto another topic, DeWitt grunted.
 “Sometimes I feel like a long tailed cat in a room full of rocking chairs.
 You know how the people in the administration feel about us.”

-Chris understood the ‘us’ were anyone in uniform.
+Chris understood the “us” referred to anyone in uniform.

-After an awkward silence, he took to filling it by asking how Nathan was doing.
+After an awkward moment, DeWitt started to fill the silence by asking how Nathan was doing.

-“About as well as grunt who’s serving as the operations officer of a ranger battalion can be,” Chris replied.
+“About as well as any grunt who’s serving as the operations officer of a ranger battalion can be,” Chris replied.

 DeWitt let out a derisive snort.
 “Do me a favor.
 Next time you see him, tell him he’s one lucky son-of-a-bitch.”